-Bernard M. Oliver, 1965, served as the director of research for Hewlett-Packard, where he supervised the production of the first hand-held calculators at Hewlett-Packard in the early 1970s.
+Bernard M. Oliver, IEEE President, 1965, served as the director of research for Hewlett-Packard, where he supervised the production of the first hand-held calculators at Hewlett-Packard in the early 1970s.
 His professional interests were in Information Theory and Coding Systems.

 He began his career at Bell Telephone Laboratories in New York.
 He initially worked on television, but later turned his attention to radar development as America became involved in World War II.
 He also did work with Claude Shannon on pulse-code modulation.
 Barney enjoyed his twelve years of work at Bell Labs, so much so that he initially declined an offer from fellow Stanford alumni William Hewlett and David Packard to join their growing electronics company in Palo Alto.
 However in 1952, Oliver returned to northern California and joined Hewlett-Packard as the Director of Research.
 In 1957, he was named Vice President for R&D, and joined HP's Board of Directors.
 Under his leadership the first hand-held calculators were produced at Hewlett-Packard in the early 1970's.
 He retired from full-time work at HP after 28 years there, but continued to serve as a consultant.